DaraVaram/vit-data-separation/README.md

-# Characterizing Spike-Decay in ViTs: How Do Vision Transformers Separate Data?
+# Class Separation Dynamics in Vision Transformers: An Empirical Study

-This repository contains code and resources for the research paper titled "Characterizing Spike-Decay in ViTs: How Do Vision Transformers Separate Data?"
+This repository contains code and resources for the research paper titled "Class Separation Dynamics in Vision Transformers: An Empirical Study."
 The project investigates Vision Transformers (ViTs) through data separation characteristics, focusing on a "spike-decay" pattern.
 Various experiments were conducted to analyze how parameter adjustments impact inter- and intra-class separability across ViT layers.

 # System Overview